archival-0x/xb/README.md

-# xb_automata
+# xb

-This is an example of a Universal Turing Machine called the __XB__ machine, inspired by Gary Bernhardt's screencasts
+xb is a simple Universal Turing Machine with an even simpler instruction set.

-## Architecture
+spec
+====

 The architecture for this machine is relatively simple.

-Our universal machine is comprised of two cells:
+Our universal machine is comprised of a "tape" with two cells:

     | B | B |